somekindofdesign/two-dogs/README.md

 </ul>
 </p>

 <p>Additionally, the sight was evaluated by Google's Lighthouse and Page Speed tools.
-The results were as follows.</p>
+As performance is not optimal, improvements were investigated such as using webp images or minfying the CSS.
+Both resulted in the score lowering even further, by as much as 10 points in the case of the image file type.
+In place of the recomendation this release uses source sets and mulitple css files, resulting in marginal improvements.
+Further investigation into the recommended changes should take place for future releases.</p>

 <strong>Lighthouse</strong>
 <ul>
-    <li>Performance - 75</li>
+    <li>Performance - 77</li>
     <li>Accessibility - 100</li>
     <li>Best Practices - 100</li>
     <li>SEO - 100</li>